-With apologies to George Bernard Shaw, we believe “marketing and e-Commerce are two skills divided by a common language”.
+With apologies to fans of George Bernard Shaw, we believe “marketing and e-Commerce are two skills divided by a common language”.

 But the reality is when marketing and e-Commerce people work together, it’s often more like Tom and Jerry.
-They have different perspectives on how to grow the business, and this leads to disagreements and frustrations.
+They have different perspectives on what’s important.
+That leads to disagreements and frustrations.

-Our aim this week is to share ideas on how you can bring marketing and e-Commerce teams onto the same journey, so they work together more efficiently and effectively.
+So this article shares ideas on how to bring marketing and e-Commerce teams together onto the same journey.
+A journey which helps your business work more efficiently and effectively.

 Start with customer needs and wants

-Customer needs and wants are the basis for all marketing and e-Commerce activities.
-If you don’t know what customers need or want, or you can’t deliver products and services that meet needs or wants, your business will go nowhere.
+Customer needs and wants drive all marketing and e-Commerce activities.
+If you don’t know what customers need or want, how do you know what products to make or services to provide?

-But what marketing and e-Commerce people understand by needs and wants can vary greatly.
+But what marketing and e-Commerce people understand by needs and wants is often very different.
+That causes arguments.

-Before we explore that, let’s be clear on what needs AND wants mean for customers.
+Before we get into that though, let’s be clear what needs AND wants mean for customers.
 Though the terms are often used interchangeably, they’re not quite the same thing.

-Needs are an essential requirement.
+Needs are essential.
 A “must-have”.
-An unsatisfied need has some sort of consequences for the customer.
-At the most basic level, air, food and safety are needs, but needs can also cover more psychological concepts like a sense of belonging or well-being.
+An unsatisfied need has some sort of consequences.
+These can be physical needs e.g. air, food and safety.
+Or they can be psychological needs like a sense of belonging or well-being.

-Wants however are more desire driven.
-They are “wishes”.
-Unsatisfied wants may make the customer may feel bad, but there are usually less consequences.
-A want might be something like a foreign holiday, an expensive piece of jewellery or a fancy new car.
+Wants come from desire.
+They’re not essential, they’re “wishes”.
+Unsatisfied wants may make someone feel bad, but there are less consequences.
+Examples of wants include a foreign holiday, expensive jewellery or a fancy new car.

 Internal needs and external wants

 The storytelling book Save the Cat!
 Writes a Novel has an interesting additional way to distinguish between needs and wants.
 It describes needs as more internal, and wants as more external.
-Needs go deeper into areas like feelings and emotions, while wants focus more on desires and tangible “stuff”.
+Needs go deeper into areas like feelings and emotions.
+Wants focus more on desires and tangible “stuff”.

 The book isn’t specifically about marketing and e-Commerce, but the needs / wants distinction helps in brand storytelling.
-In brand storytelling, customers are the heroes of your brand story.
-Those customers / heroes have needs and wants you need to understand to build your story.
+In brand storytelling, customers are the heroes.
+They have needs and wants you need to understand to build your story.
 How their needs and wants come together helps you position your brand as the answer.

 For example, a customer feels the need (internal) to not worry medical bills if they get sick.
 So, they want (external) a good health insurance policy.

 Or a customer feels the need (internal) to boost their feelings of importance.
-So, they want (external) that expensive car to do that for them.
+So, they want (external) an expensive car to do that for them.

 Here’s the thing though.
 Marketing and e-Commerce people often differ in whether they focus on needs or wants.